uidaholib/oral-history-collections-template/notes.md

 ## Processing Notes

+### May not be worth hosting due to extremely compromised quality of of recordings

+Accurate transcriptions are not possible

+- lawrence_floydandnola_1
+- lawrence_floydandnola_2
+- presby_curtis_1
+- ringsage_jeanandstiner_1
+- ringsage_jeanandstiner_2

 ### Included in _transcripts but not CSV

 - byers_fannie_1: is there a reason this is not included in current CSV?